anishamukh/Key-Recovery-of-SQIsign/README.md

 ## Overview

 - The **original SageMath SQISign implementation** is included as a folder in `SQIsign_Sage`.
-- The attack is implemented separately in `SQIsign_KeyRecovery` by modifying only the attack-relevant files.
+- The attack is implemented separately in `SQIsign-attack-changes` by modifying only the attack-relevant files.
 ---

 ## Description